fenago/ml-scikit-keras-tensorflow/labs/lab_F.md

 =======

-Tensors can hold byte strings, which is useful in particular for natural language processing (see
+Tensors can hold byte strings, which is useful in particular for natural language processing (see lab 16)
-[Lab 16]

 ``` {data-type="programlisting" code-language="pycon"}
 >>> tf.constant(b"hello world")